tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         An **array of WorkflowTypes** containing the workflow types available for the document.
 WOPI clients must use the workflows in the order they are specified in the array.
-For example, if three workflows are specified by the host, and the client only supports two workflows, then the client must use the first two WorkflowTypes in the array (as long as they are valid).
+For example, if three workflows are specified by the host, and the client only supports two workflows, then the client must use the first two WorkflowTypes in the array provided they are valid.

         A ``WorkflowType`` is an object with the following properties: